-An additional way the University provides support for the complainant is to offer interim measures or accommodations.
-These are steps taken by the University to provide safety and well- being for the complainant or the community as a whole.
-These can include actions such as no- contact orders between parties, bans from a University building/area or the campus as a whole, changes to academic schedules and housing arrangements, as well as interim suspensions/administrative leaves.
+The University also provides support for the complainant by offering interim measures or accommodations.
+These steps are taken by the University in an effort to provide safety and well-being for the complainant and/or the community as a whole.
+These include actions such as nocontact orders between parties, bans from a University building/area or the campus as a whole, changes to academic schedules and housing arrangements, as well as interim suspensions/administrative leaves.
 Interim measures are considered and offered when information is brought to the Title IX Coordinator, whether or not a complainant wishes to move forward with a formal complaint.
 As the nature of each situation is different, interim measures are determined on a case-by-case basis and are meant to put the least possible burden on the complainant.

 Southern Connecticut State University recognizes that individuals who experience sexual misconduct often experience trauma and significant disruption to their lives.
 The University also acknowledges that although reporting incidents of sexual misconduct may be empowering and healing for some, many may choose not to request investigation and action.
-Understanding that how and when a person heals from a traumatizing event such as sexual misconduct is an individualized process, Southern supports survivors in their autonomy to make the appropriate decisions for their own well-being while balancing the safety of the community at large.
+Understanding how and when a person heals from a traumatizing event such as sexual misconduct is an individualized process, Southern supports survivors in their autonomy to make the appropriate decisions for their own well-being while balancing the safety of the community at large.